centexgis/centexgis.github.io/_posts/events/2015-11-17-wilco-gis-day.md

 excerpt_separator: <!--more-->
 categories:
 - blog
-- events
+- Events
 - GIS
 ---

 ![wilcogis](/assets/img/blog/wilcogis.png "wilco gis logo")

 It will be held at the United Heritage Center at the Dell Diamond.
 It starts at 10:00 am and end with a "Mappy" hour at Salt Lick around 4:30.
 <!--more-->

 Have a look at the [flyer](http://www.wilcogisday.com/uploads/2/9/3/0/293099/gisday2015flyer.pdf), or visit thier [website](http://www.wilcogisday.com/) for more information.